Frequently Asked Questions

 Does it cost me anything to use an Employment Network?

-Do I need to use an Employment Network in my area?
+Do I need to use an Employment Network in my area for the Ticket to Work Program?

 We need to hire more people with disabilities.
 How can we go about this?

-We already hire several, excellent part-time workers with disabilities, and we’re finding some do not want to increase their hours.
+We’ve already hired several, excellent part-time workers with disabilities, and we’re finding some do not want to increase their hours.
 Is there a way to address this issue?
-Our part-time employees are afraid of losing benefits including Medicare.
+Our part-time employees are afraid of losing their Social Security disability benefits including Medicare.
 Is this a possibility?

 We’re recruiting at several different levels and don’t have the time or experience to identify top-quality workers with disabilities.
 Can you help us?